UNICOM Government

-UNICOM Government, Inc. (UGI) is an American information technology (IT) hardware and solutions company.
+UNICOM Government, Inc. (UGI) is an American information technology (IT) hardware company.
 It is a sub-division of UNICOM Global.
 It was formerly GTSI Corp, founded in 1983 and acquired by UNICOM Global in 2012 (see history).

 Overview

-UNICOM Government provides information technology solutions and professional services for the US Federal, State, and Local Governments.
+UNICOM Government provides information technology and professional services for the US Federal, State, and Local Governments.
 UNICOM Government, Inc. is informally known by its abbreviation, UGI.